TroelsMortensen/CodeLabs/Tutorials/Kanban/001 Introduction.md

 Kanban says nothing about:
 * team roles
-* meetings
 * estimates
 * iterations
+* (meetings, rarely mentioned in introductory material)

 This makes the process simpler, less strict, but also harder to do well.
 It may require a bit more discipline.
 And you may find you need to add some kind of extra structure, or elements from other known processes, .e.g Scrum.

 The following slides will first introduce the very basic idea.
-Then I will add extra ideas, you can include if you feel like it.
+Then I will add extra ideas and concepts, you can include if you feel like it.